 I told my wife about this trick, and she was skeptical.
 She was all like “I know how to breathe while running, dude!”
 But after she tried it, she uses it every time she laces up.
 She swears by it.
 (She even told me to make sure I included in this post how much she swears by it.)

-Honestly, whether you’re a new runner who hasn’t been able to get a solid mile at once yet, or if you’re a road-race veteran, it’s important that you learn how to breathe while running.
+Honestly, whether you’re a new runner who hasn’t been able to get a solid mile at once yet, or if you’re a road-race veteran, it’s important that you know how to breathe while running.
 You have to pay attention to your breath, and if you’re worried about it, make sure you try out these breathing exercises.

 It is one of the few things in the sport we can totally control.
 And one of the simplest.
+Lucky break.